razzin98/WeatherApp/README.md

 ## Setup
 To run the application you must:
-1. Clone the server repository: [https://github.com/razzin98/WeatherApp.git](https://github.com/razzin98/WeatherApp.git)
+1. Clone the application repository: [https://github.com/razzin98/WeatherApp.git](https://github.com/razzin98/WeatherApp.git)
 2. Run the emulator.
 3. Install and the application.
 Make sure Your device is connected to the Internet.